sylabs/examples/http-server/nginx-php-web-server/README.md

 Now create `nginx/data.txt`:

-There are two ways of doing this, of corse you can just do:
+There are two ways of doing this, of course you can just do:

 ```
 $ touch nginx/data.txt